SpaceVim/SpaceVim/docs/layers/language-server-protocol.md

 ## Configuration

-To enable lsp support for a specified filetype, you may need to load this layer with `filtypes` option, for example:
+To enable lsp support for a specified filetype, you may need to load this layer with `filetypes` option, for example:

 ```toml
 [[layers]]